Annanardo/Art/README.md

 # Functionalities :gear:

-In order to develop an suitable structure for our project according to the intended goals, we created 4 main functions and stored them into different modules:
+In order to develop a suitable structure for our project according to the intended goals, we created 4 main functions and stored them into different modules:

 -  `add_element` function;